feathersjs/feathers/learn/authentication.md

 ## Authentication

-[Passport](http://passportjs.org/) is one that is used quite often and also really flexible.
+[Passport](http://passportjs.org/) is the most popular authentication library for NodeJS is also really flexible.
+That's why we recommend with and without Feathers.
 Manually setting up shared authentication between websockets and an HTTP REST API can be tricky.
-This is what the [feathers-passport](https://github.com/feathersjs/feathers-passport) module aims to make easier.
-The following examples show how to add local authentication that uses a Feathers service for storing and retrieving user information.
+Managing this shared session state is what the [feathers-passport](https://github.com/feathersjs/feathers-passport) module aims to make easier.
+The following example shows how you can use local authentication (email + password) and a simple Feathers service to authenticate users.

 ### Configuring Passport